 Instead of just a one-time-only event, you could have monthly, bi-monthly, or even weekly small giveaways to earn more social media followers and increase engagement and reach.
 This could be something as simple as a gift card, custom swag, event tickets, discount on rent, etc. You could even team up with local shops or restaurants to make it happen and advertise to both of your circles of influence.

 Social media also offers a great forum to answer frequently asked questions from your residents and prospects; whether you include questions about your pet policy, monthly rent, location, or leasing office hours, you can easily post about this on your social media Stories and save it to your Highlights on Instagram for future reference.

 8. Share Fun Facts

 Is your apartment community located in a fun area?
-One great social media idea for apartments is to post some fun facts about your city and what makes the area unique.
+One great social media idea for apartments is to post fun facts about your city and what makes the area unique.
 Are there any unique monuments, landmarks, shops, or museums residents need to experience?
 How about the unique local cuisine you recommend?
-And don’t forget about interesting animals or plants that are not found anywhere else.
+And don’t forget about interesting animals or plants not found anywhere else.

 Why Consistency Is Key to Social Media